 Pompe's disease is a recently discovered disease, which manifests itself in weakness, exercise intolerance, poor growth and recurrent vomiting.
 Symptoms usually appear by 7 months of age and prognosis is very poor.
 The condition is very rare and there are no known carriers in Australia.

 Just like with human babies, you could easily spend a fortune on your new ‘fur’ baby.
-Pet shops are designed to make us part with our cash and convince us we need things we have never even heard of.

 Here are the essentials: